 Upon entering we were escorted to a table.
-In the left wing the café with tables and chairs.
+In the left wing The café is all tables and chairs.
 A floor higher in the another wing plays a pianist, which brings with it a relaxed atmosphere.

 In the back of the café is a space that can also be rented for events.
-After having a delicious hot chocolate with a chocolate banana dessert, we were able to going for it!
+After having a delicious hot chocolate with a chocolate banana dessert, We were able to handle it again.

 Shopping, ruin bars and food courts

 Although Budapest is known for its beautiful structures and bath culture, You can also shop here.
-During a city trip you must go for shopping.
-During the shopping you also see amazing streets with beautiful facades and in between great food spots.
+Shopping is not missing during a city trip.
+During The shopping you also sat nice streets with beautiful facades and in between nice hospitality.

 Shopping in Fashion Street and Váci utca

 Shop lovers pay attention!
 I especially recommend an afternoon in the Jewish quarter.
 In the Jewish quarter of Pest you will find the most famous shops in the city.
-Buda has one covered shopping centre, but otherwise you will found little less here.
+Boeda has one covered shopping centre, but there is little else to be found here.
 From Deák Ferenc you walk towards the Danube, so on the Fashion Street.
-Here you will find all types of fashion stores, but also glasses-, bags- and shoe shops.
-In the side street you will find the car free shopping street Váci utca, which runs parallel to the Danube until the Grand Market Hall.
-Here you can also see common retail stores that you see everywhere such as the H&M, Zara etc., as well as souvenir shops and other offerings such as jewelry and home shops.
+Here you will find all types of fashion stores, but also glasses, bags and shoe shops.
+In the side street you will find the car-free shopping street Váci utca, which runs parallel to the Danube until the Markthal.
+Here you can also see common retail chains that you see everywhere such as the H&M, Zara etc., as well as souvenir shops and other diverse offerings such as jewelry and home shops.

 Shopping in luxury on the Andrássy Boulevard

 Do you like luxury?
 Then go to Andrássy Boulevard.
-This is Budapest’s Rodeo Drive.
-Below this street is the first underground of the European mainland built.
+This is budapest's Rodeo Drive.
+Below is the first metro of the European mainland built.
 Since 2002, this long avenue with trees of 3.3 km long has been a UNESCO World Heritage Site.
-This avenue starts at Deák Ferenc and ends at the Heldensquare.
+This avenue starts at Deák Ferenc and ends at the Heldenplein.
 Behind it you have the beautiful Vajdahunyád castle and famous Széchenyibad.
 There are also a host of restaurants, theatres and ruin bars.
-About the latest word, I make a nice bridge to the next subject.
+About the latter I make a nice bridge to the next subject.